-2. Parks and 0 Open Spaces Subject Detail Delegated by: Delegated to: Public Open Space To adopt Public Open Space on behalf of the Council which has previously been agreed as part of a Section 106 Agreement.
+2. Parks and Open Spaces Subject Detail Delegated by: Delegated to: Public Open Space To adopt Public Open Space on behalf of the Council which has previously been agreed as part of a Section 106 Agreement.
 Executive / Leader [Head of Planning, Regeneration and Leisure Services] Playing Pitches To grant hire agreements for the use of such facilities in line with the Budget and Policy Framework.
 Executive [Head of Planning, Regeneration and Leisure Services] Recreational Land To decide on arrangements for the access, usage and leasing of recreational land or facilities to Parish councils and other organisations and to determine any applications for consents required by such leases.
 Executive / Leader [Executive Director of Finance and Corporate Resources] and [Head of Planning, Regeneration and Leisure Services]

-Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an app for consideration, they will, within 21 days of reapplication, contact the case officer and set ou application to be considered at committee rath.
-The Case Officer will, in writing, record the requirement with the record to the Portfolio Holder, Planning ward member(s) for the area in which the application and reasons.
-If a request is made after the deadline set out Chair shall make the final decision, taking into to whether the application is considered by the inform the Case Officer of his/her decision with the request from the Case Officer.
-The ward rewill also be informed of the Chair's decision. eceipt of the notifiant their reasons for their reasons for their than by officer puest and reasons a Committee Chain ication site is situated above, the Plannaccount all relevate Planning Comminin 2 working day cation of that r wanting the delegation. s and send a r and any other ated, of the ing Committee ant matters, as ittee, and will s of receiving Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation Council [Head of Planning, Regeneration and Leisure Services]
+Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an application to Planning Committee for consideration, they will, within 21 days of receipt of the notification of that application, contact the case officer and set out their reasons for wanting the application to be considered at committee rather than by officer delegation.
+The Case Officer will, in writing, record the request and reasons and send a written record to the Portfolio Holder, Planning Committee Chair and any other ward member(s) for the area in which the application site is situated, of the request and reasons.
+If a request is made after the deadline set out above, the Planning Committee Chair shall make the final decision, taking into account all relevant matters, as to whether the application is considered by the Planning Committee, and will inform the Case Officer of his/her decision within 2 working days of receiving the request from the Case Officer.
+The ward member who made the request will also be informed of the Chair's decision.
+Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation Council [Head of Planning, Regeneration and Leisure Services]

-Γ A B A 1 1 1 244 2 101.1 T ri i ( 1.
-A Member makes a written request within [Head of 21 days of the application receipt for the Planning, application to be considered by the Regeneration Planning Committee. and Leisure Services]/ (see procedure set out above) Planning 2.
-The Planning Officer considers that the application should be considered by Committee. officers officers 3.
-The approval of the application would represent a departure from the policies of the statutory development plan.
+1. A Member makes a written request within 21 days of the application receipt for the application to be considered by the Planning Committee. (see procedure set out above) [Head of Planning, Regeneration and Leisure Services]/ Planning officers 2.
+The Planning Officer considers that the application should be considered by Committee.
+3. The approval of the application would represent a departure from the policies of the statutory development plan.
 4. The proposal involves the Borough or County Council either as applicant or landowner.
 5. The applicant is a Councillor or known to be an employee of either Redditch